risc0/risc0/docs/metal-optimization-progress.md

   template also passed the focused direct verifier test with the scoped default noinline mitigation disabled, but the single proof still took 61.00s.
 That is not a viable replacement either.
+- An even narrower source-level Metal `__attribute__((noinline))` experiment on only `EvalCheckReg<po2>::get()` also passed the focused 20-proof `metal_eval_check_sltiu_repeated` regression with the scoped compiler flag disabled, but it took 83.70s versus 14.55s for the current scoped `-fno-inline` default.
+That confirms the row-load wrapper is in the sensitive area, but it is still not a viable replacement.
 - Apple Metal accepts LLVM inline-threshold flags such as `-mllvm -inline-threshold=10`.
 With the scoped default noinline mitigation disabled, that threshold passed the same focused direct verifier test, but the